BudddyDudeGuy/Night-City-Refined/README.md

 2. Click the .wabbajack file

-3. Set the Modlist Installation Location to a folder such as C:\Apostasy.
+3. Set the Modlist Installation Location to a folder such as C:\Modlist.
 It can be placed anywhere you please
 > - **DO NOT** place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your games steam, epic or gog folder

 4. You can also set the download location to where you please.